ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 Soil composition demanded equal precision.
 I enriched the earth with carefully balanced nutrients, embedding self-regulating biological systems that would maintain fertility indefinitely.
 Mycorrhizal networks spread through the root zones, connecting plant communities in symbiotic webs that would ensure no area ever suffered from depletion or disease.

 The weather patterns required the most sophisticated intervention.
-I installed atmospheric processors throughout the region—quantum field generators disguised as natural rock formations, their crystalline matrices hidden within the fire-opal cliffs.
+I installed atmospheric processors throughout the region—quantum field generators disguised as natural rock formations, their crystalline matrices hidden within cliffs and rock formations.
 These systems could manipulate air pressure, humidity, and temperature with surgical precision, ensuring gentle rains would fall when needed, temperatures would remain comfortable year-round, and natural disasters would be quietly prevented before they could threaten the inhabitants.

 Every element was crafted with technological precision yet designed to appear completely natural.
 I wanted Eden's residents to experience their world as a natural paradise, not a technological construct.
 The abundance they would enjoy should feel like a gift of nature, not the product of invisible machinery.